Photo: WFP/Leni Kinzli

 Humanitarian agencies are struggling to deliver aid to people in Sudan amidst the fighting.
 Multiple aid organizations have reported their warehouses being looted and – in a few instances – their staff killed in the conflict.

-After a brief pause in its operations due to these security concerns, the United Nations World Food Programme (WFP) has restarted its lifesaving operations in Sudan to meet the immediate needs of refugees, host communities and internally displaced people.
+After a brief pause in its operations due to these security concerns, the United Nations World Food Programme (WFP) restarted its lifesaving operations in Sudan to meet the immediate needs of refugees, host communities and internally displaced people.
 While the security situation is still highly precarious, we are committed to supporting the people of Sudan.
-We have already reached over 300,000 people with food aid.
+We have already reached over 6.8 million people with food aid since the conflict began.

-The recent fighting in Sudan is the latest example of conflict being the primary cause of hunger.
-With your help, we can go where others can’t to save lives in conflict zones and deliver food to those who need it most.
+With your help, we can save lives in conflict zones and deliver food to those who need it most.